jm1021/sabre_springs_ward/index.md

 ## Mar 2024

 - March 10, Family History Mission Valley.
-We are going on a road trip to the Family History Center March 10, at 4pm.
+We are going on a road trip to the Family History Center on March 10, at 4 pm.

-- March 16 Temple @ Newport Beach, Also, the RS is planning a temple trip for Saturday March 16, 11:00 am session.
-Everyone will need to make their own reservation.
+- March 16 Temple @ Newport Beach, Also, the RS is planning a temple trip for Saturday, March 16, 11:00 am session.
+Everyone will need to make their "own" reservation.

 ## Plans

 - Plans in the making.
-We are also setting up some dates and times with the Food Pantry on Twin Peaks road (which will be in the morning on a weekday) as well as a group reservation at the San Diego Food bank (which will be in the evening.)
+We are also setting up some dates and times with the Food Pantry on Twin Peaks Rd (which will be in the morning on a weekday) as well as a group reservation at the San Diego Food Bank (which will be in the evening.)
 We will let you know when those are confirmed.